LeadWYRE — Precision-Engineered Revenue Systems

 To understand the true financial impact, we must assign a hard dollar value to these lost opportunities.
 The cost of a single missed call varies wildly by industry, typically ranging from $100 to $1,200.

 Let's focus on home services—businesses like HVAC, plumbing, roofing, or electrical work.
 In this sector, the average value of a booked call sits between $300 and $400.
 This isn't a hypothetical number; it's the baseline revenue you expect when you dispatch a truck to a new job.
+For instance, a single emergency plumbing call in a city like Nashville can easily generate $500-$1000 in revenue.

 If your business misses just five calls a day, using the conservative $300 estimate, you're bleeding $1,500 daily.
 Over a standard five-day workweek, that's $7,500.
 Annually?
 You're looking at nearly $400,000 in gross revenue evaporating into thin air, simply because nobody picked up the phone.